MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 /* Time to add a new obstacle? */ if spawnTimer >= 1.5 {
 >
-    /* Create a new obstacle reference object using our obstacle resource */ let newObstacle = SKReferenceNode.init(fileNamed: "Obstacle")
+    /* Create a new obstacle by copying the source obstacle */ let newObstacle = obstacleSource.copy() as!
+SKNode
     obstacleLayer.addChild(newObstacle)
 >
-    /* Generate new obstacle position, start just outside screen and with a random y value */ let randomPosition = CGPointMake(352, CGFloat.random(min: 234, max: 382))
+    /* Generate new obstacle position, start just outside screen and with a random y value */ let randomPosition = CGPoint(x: 352, y: CGFloat.random(min: 234, max: 382))
 >
-    /* Convert new node position back to obstacle layer space */ newObstacle.position = self.convertPoint(randomPosition, toNode: obstacleLayer)
+    /* Convert new node position back to obstacle layer space */ newObstacle.position = self.convert(randomPosition, to: obstacleLayer)
 >
     // Reset spawn timer
     spawnTimer = 0
 }
 ```

+The code above creates a new obstacle instance every `1.5` seconds from *Obstacle.sks*.
+So far `spawnTimer` has not been incremented you will do that in the next step.

-In the code above, every `1.5` seconds a new obstacle instance is created from out *Obstacle.sks*, it is then moved just out of view and the **Y Position** is randomly set between the **min** value of `234` and a **max** value of `382` to mix things up a little.
+We place this new obstacle off the right side of the screen and set the **Y Position** randomly between the **min** value of `234` and a **max** value of `382` to mix things up a little.

-When deciding these sorts of gameplay values, it's handy to go back to the *GameScene.sks* and check the **Y Position** of our obstacle.
+When deciding these sorts of gameplay values, it's handy to go back to *GameScene.sks* and check the **Y Position** of our obstacle.
 Move it up and down and take note of the Y Position, then pick a range that looks good to you.

-Once you are finished set your obstacle just outside of the scene view, this will be the first obstacle the player sees.
+Once you are finished move the source obstacle outside of the scene on the right side.
+This way it will not be visible.
+Players will only see the copies as they are created.

 > [info]
 > You know that feeling when you play a great game and the core mechanic feels just right?
-This is rarely a coincidence, expect to tweak game values and tinker with mechanics, get friends to feedback until the balance feels right.
+This is rarely a coincidence, expect to adjust these values and tinker with mechanics, get friends to  play and ask for feedback.
+Keep adjusting the values until the game play feels right and your play testers are having fun!

 Although you've added a *spawnTimer* property, it's not been setup to track time.
 Can you think of how to do this?